 Hard to distinguish from a careful human author.
 Target for compliance, legal, journalism.

-The Humanization Score is a weighted blend of several language signals — none of them new individually, but combined into a single number you can act on:
+The Authenticity Score is a weighted blend of several language signals — none of them new individually, but combined into a single number you can act on:

 Each signal contributes a weighted component to the final 0-100.
 Weights are tuned against a benchmark of human-vs-AI-authored content.
 The score is probabilistic — like every AI detection signal — so we publish the methodology, the benchmark setup, and the caveats openly.

-Every scan returns the Humanization Score alongside the AI probability and sentence highlights.
+Every scan returns the Authenticity Score alongside the AI probability and sentence highlights.

 After each rewrite, the score is recomputed so you can see your progress in real time.